 People who are interested will text in “Volunteer.”
 Whenever a new opportunity comes up, you can go to your Volunteer subscriber list, and send all your volunteers a text.

-With Text Request, keywords are only a few bucks.
-You can create as many as you want, and even use them with your main office number (so people can text or call the same number).
+With Text Request, you can create as many keywords as you want, and even use them with your main office number (so people can text or call the same number).

 4. Take donations via text.

-Piggybacking on point #3, you can use keywords to boost your donations—and build your donor list in the process.
+Piggybacking on point #3, you can use keywords to boost your fundraising donations—and build your potential donor list in the process.
 How does that work?

-Create a keyword for Donate (this takes about 12 seconds in Text Request).
+Create a keyword for DONATE (this takes about 12 seconds in Text Request).
 Then tell people to text you.
-On your homepage, add “Text DONATE to give” (or whatever your standard messaging is).
+On your homepage, add “Text DONATE to give."

-Add it to a slide in your powerpoint.
+Add it to a slide in your presentation deck.
 Take a moment during your presentation to ask for financial support.
 If you have a donations page on your website, add it there, too.

 Okay, so telling people to text you is easy.
-How does that turn into dollars for your organization?
+How does that help you raise money for your organization?

 While you’re creating a keyword, you can also create an auto-reply for that keyword.
 The auto-reply is a message automatically sent to anyone who texts DONATE.
-All you have to do is include the link (URL) to your donations page, where people can enter their credit card info, paypal email, etc.
+All you have to do is include the link (URL) to your donation page, where people can enter their credit card info, PayPal email, or other details you need.

 Most non-profits spend a significant amount of time and resources trying to bring in donors and dollars.
-Keywords and auto-replies help you put that campaign on autopilot while spending very little (and we won’t charge any transaction fees).
+Keywords and auto-replies help you put that campaign on autopilot while spending very little.

 5. Follow up on past conversations.

 The two types of people you mainly keep up with are those that want to help your organization and those that need your organization’s help.
-Text messaging is the most effective way to follow up with both (after all, that’s how you keep up with friends and family, right?).
+Text messaging is the most effective way to follow up with both.

-Let’s say someone came to your event, and you want to follow up with them.
+Let’s say someone came to your fundraising event, and you want to follow up with them.
 You want to invite them to coffee or to jump on a call.
 You can schedule that easily with a text.
-Here’s an example:
+Here’s an example template:

-6. Send newsletter and promotions people actually see.
+6. Send newsletters and promotions people actually see.

-Reminder: 99% of texts are read, while only 20% of non-profit related emails are opened.
-Promotional text messages also earn ~36% click-through rates on average, which is 18X better than email’s meager 2%.
+Promotional text messages earn ~36% click-through rates on average, which is 18X better than an email campaign's meager 2%.